Rudraneel-Saha/Car_price_data_analysis/README.md

-# SPP
+# CAR PRICE PREDICTOR
-SAMSUNG MOBILE PRICE PREDICTOR
+Using KNN - Regressor and Random Forest Regressor, both the model were used and their accuracy was tested.